dimitri-nicolo/calico/networking/multiple-networks.md

 Create a pod interface that specifies the new network using an annotation.

 In the following example, we create a pod with an additional pod interface named, `cali1`.
-The pod interface is attached to the network named, `additional-calico-network` using the `k8s.v1.cni.cncf.io/networks` annotation.
+The pod interface is attached to the network named, `additional-calico-network`, using the `k8s.v1.cni.cncf.io/networks` annotation.
 Note that all networks in `k8s.v1.cni.cncf.io/networks` are assumed to be {{site.prodname}} networks.

 ```